 Arvind Kejriwal offers prayer at Hanuman Temple after AAP's victory

-New Delhi, Feb 11: The Aam Aadmi Party chief Arvind Kejriwal with his wife Sunita Kejriwal and party leader Manish Sisodia reached Hanuman Temple at Cannaught Place, Delhi to offer prayers on Tuesday after his prty won with mandate in the 2020 Delhi Assembly polls.
+New Delhi, Feb 11: The Aam Aadmi Party (AAP) chief Arvind Kejriwal with his wife Sunita Kejriwal and party leader Manish Sisodia reached Hanuman Temple at Cannaught Place, Delhi to offer prayers on Tuesday after his party won with the mandate in the 2020 Delhi Assembly polls.

-After his party won with mandate Kejriwal thanked Delhi, his wife and Lord Hanuman.
-He also thanked the people of Delhi for giving us so much of love to him and hi party.
+After the third consecutive win, Kejriwal thanked Delhi, his wife and Lord Hanuman.
+He also thanked the people of Delhi for giving love and support to him and his party.

 With a thank you to Lord Hanuman, Kejriwal to take oath on Valentines Day